-ArcGIS StoryMaps is a story authoring web-based application that enables you to share your maps in the context of narrative text and other multimedia content.
+ArcGIS StoryMaps is a story authoring web-based application that allows you to share your maps in the context of narrative text and other multimedia content.
 You can use ArcGIS StoryMaps to do the following:

 - Author stories with the story builder.
 Stories can include maps, narrative text, lists, images, videos, embedded items, and other media.

-- Publish and share your stories.
-Published stories each have their own URL, and you can use these URLs to share your stories within your organization, to specific groups, or with everyone.
+- Publish and share your stories and briefings.
+Published stories and briefings each have their own URL, and you can use these URLs to share your stories within your organization, to specific groups, or with everyone.

 - Manage your stories.
 View and edit your stories from the Stories page, find stories authored by others in your organization, and add stories to your favorites list.

 Transition to ArcGIS StoryMaps from the classic Esri Story Maps

-- Story builder—ArcGIS StoryMaps provides a single authoring experience that gives you the flexibility to create stories with the content that is best suited for the topic.
+- Story builder—ArcGIS StoryMaps provides a single authoring experience that allows you the flexibility to create stories with a variety of contents.

 - Enhanced support for ArcGIS maps and scenes—You can configure web scenes and create bookmarks without leaving the story builder, and the pop-ups, legends, and other map elements have been improved.

 - Express maps—Simple, lightweight maps created in the story builder add basic geographic context to a narrative.

-- One-click themes—Change the look and feel of your story—background colors, accents, fonts, express maps, and more—with the click of a button.
+- One-click themes—Change the look and feel of your story (background colors, accents, fonts, express maps, and more) with the click of a button.
 You can also create themes in a few minutes.